 Publications and Education

-I've written articles about game writing for Gamasutra and Writer's Digest, and I'm the author of The Game Writing Handbook, which was a finalist for the 2007 Game Developer Front Line Awards.
+My articles about video game narrative have been published by Gamasutra.com and Writer's Digest magazine, and I'm the author of The Game Writing Handbook, which was a finalist for the 2007 Game Developer Front Line Awards.

 Tabletop Role-playing Game Design

 I've been a Dungeons & Dragons fan since the early eighties, and I still play every chance I get (preferably Moldvay Basic or AD&D).
 I've designed a number of tabletop RPGs and sourcebooks, including Teratic Tome, Lusus Naturae, No Salvation for Witches, World of the Lost, ViewScream, and Pandemonio.

 "The book's a riot to read -- Rafael Chandler is the kind of writer that the RPG field sees maybe a couple of times a generation."